cocalbert/proyectofinaldata/README.md

 **By Category:**

-Unlike the analyst and engineer positions, the scientist positions require more python and r than SQL There is a big difference in the level of visualization tools between analysts and the others.
-These tools are much more demanded for analysts, being Ppower BI and Tableau the most demanded (watch out for Qlik!)
+Unlike the analyst and engineer positions, the scientist positions require more python and r than SQL.

+There is a big difference in the level of visualization tools between analysts and the others.
+These tools are much more demanded for analysts. being Power BI and Tableau the most demanded (watch out for Qlik!)

 **DA jobs in particular:**

 Dashboard & Reporting are (with a lot of difference) the hard skills more demanded for Data Analyst Positions.It means that a lot of Data Analyst positions are very related to visualizations tasks.

 Obviously much more senior positions are requested vs junior.
 Unknown data maybe means a lot of companies are opened to al experiences.

 Interesting: In Analyst jobs is the category with more on-site positions.
 It can be relate by the fact that Analyst positions have more junior jobs.

-SQL is the programming tool more requested Communication, leadership, decision making and proactivity are the soft skills more requested
+SQL is the programming tool more requested.

+Communication, leadership, decision making and proactivity are the soft skills more requested